A picturesque river town in Iowa claims more than its share of characters.

 Pikes Peak State Park: It's on the bluff just south of town.
 Entrance is free, and it's open year-round.

 Effigy Mounds National Monument: It has an interesting visitor center and 14 miles of scenic hiking trails, many with river valley panoramas.
-Entrance is $3, $5 per vehicle.
+Admission is free.
 It's open year-round.

 Information: McGregor-Marquette chamber, 800-896-0910.